Lead Generation — 10 Strategies That Drive Inquiries in 2026

 3. GEO — Leads from AI Answers

 GEO (Generative Engine Optimization) is a new source of leads.
 When AI (ChatGPT, Perplexity, Gemini) cites your page in a response, the user clicks the link and lands on your site — often with higher purchase intent than from Google.
+We treat this as the same game as SEO, played on a board most competitors haven't noticed exists yet: it's still cheap to be the cited source in your category, and it won't stay that way.

 Why?
 Because a user who asks AI "recommend an SEO agency in Poland" has clear intent.
 If AI recommends your company — the lead is "warmer" than one from organic Google.
+That's the whole thesis: a click that follows an AI recommendation has already done its comparison shopping inside the chat window, before it ever reaches your site.

 Optimizing for GEO is an investment that pays off in the form of high-quality leads from a new, rapidly growing channel.